How To Calculate Labor Cost In Construction

 3. Determine All Annual Costs Per Employee

-Next, you have to take into account all related expenses that you owe for Eddie, such as taxes and healthcare.
-They come on top of her gross pay.
-Only after you calculate them can you get the actual labor cost per hour for a particular employee, or the true cost per hour.
+Only after you calculate these factors can you get the actual labor cost per hour for a particular employee or the true cost per hour.

 In Eddie’s case, here is the breakdown of additional labor costs: